kubernetes/website/content/en/docs/concepts/configuration/scheduler-perf-tuning.md

 `percentageOfNodesToScore` must be a value between 1 and 100 with the default value being calculated based on the cluster size.
-There is also a hardcoded minimum value of 50 nodes or 5% whichever is larger.
+There is also a hardcoded minimum value of 50 nodes.
 This means that changing this option to lower values in clusters with several hundred nodes will not have much impact on the number of feasible nodes that the scheduler tries to find.
 This is intentional as this option is unlikely to improve performance noticeably